kraayenjon/capstone_project_ie/README.md

 The Capstone Project seeks to revolutionize SuperCenter, a top-tier supermarket chain renowned for its selection of organic products, by implementing advanced, data-driven recommendation systems.
 This initiative addresses pressing business challenges and significantly elevates the customer shopping experience.

 # Business Challenges and Strategic Goals
 SuperCenter struggles with several critical issues, including improving customer satisfaction, streamlining product discovery, and amplifying customer awareness of product variety.
-The strategic aim is to deploy advanced analytical tools to refine product recommendations and optimize search functionalities, positively influencing customer engagement and retention.
+The strategic aim is to deploy AI and advanced analytical tools to refine product recommendations and optimize search functionalities, positively influencing customer engagement and retention.

 # Solutions and Implementation
 The project introduces two innovative solutions utilizing the same technology stack, specifically leveraging generative AI and embeddings for recommendation systems.
 This two-fold approach means that developing the first solution accelerates and simplifies the development of the second, as both share common preprocessing steps.